Primož Gliha

-Primož Gliha (born 8 October 1967) is a Slovenian professional football coach and former player who last managed Kosovo national team as caretaker.
+Primož Gliha (born 8 October 1967) is a Slovenian professional football manager and former player who played as a forward.
+He was most recently the manager of Kosovo national team.

 International career

-On 3 June 1992, Gliha made his debut with Slovenia in a friendly match against Estonia after being named in the starting line-up.
+On 3 June 1992, Gliha made his debut with Slovenia in his country's first-ever official match on 3 June 1992 against Estonia after being named in the starting line-up.
 On 8 February 1994, he scored his first goal for Slovenia in his third appearance in a 1–0 home win over Georgia.
 Gliha also scored a hat-trick on 2 April 1997 in a 3–3 draw against Croatia in the 1998 FIFA World Cup qualifications.
-His last international match was on 14 October 1998 against Latvia in Maribor.
+He earned a total of 28 caps, scoring 10 goals until his final appearance in 1998.